Privacy and cookies policy

 4.4 In some cases it is not possible for us to specify in advance the periods for which your personal data will be retained.
 In such cases, we will determine the period of retention based on the following criteria:

-(a) the period of retention of your personal data will be determined based on our contractual obligations with you and/or our funding partners.
+(a) the period of retention of personal data will be determined based on the need to maintain your account or for purposes relating to the legitimate operation of our business.

 4.5 Notwithstanding the other provisions of this Section 6, we may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.